tndd/owl/README.md

 # Intelligence
 **Intelligence** is generated from *information*.

-It will be guide future actions.
+It will guide future actions.

 # DataFlow
 ```mermaid